vippsas/vipps-developers/faqs/users-and-payments-faq.md

 This means that payments are possible also for users in countries where VippsMobilePay is not yet available.

-Both Visa and Mastercard is supported.
+Both Visa and Mastercard are supported.
 This includes any cards that are co-branded with VISA and Mastercard.

 Visa Electron is supported if card is enabled for online purchases.